 Secretariat also not to become 2010’s The Blind Side

-Some had been heralding Secretariat – an “inspirational” female-centered story – as this year’s The Blind Side (2009’s biggest sleeper hit) and Diane Lane as this year’s Sandra Bullock (named 2009’s top box office attraction in the United States).
+Some had been heralding Secretariat – an “inspirational” female-centered story – as this year’s The Blind Side (2009’s second-biggest sleeper hit) and Diane Lane as this year’s Sandra Bullock (named 2009’s top box office attraction in the United States).

 However, barring a miracle of Hollywood proportions, Secretariat has absolutely no chance of becoming a $200 million hit.
 In fact, this Disney release will have trouble recovering its relatively modest production budget in the domestic market.